miklevin/MikeLev.in/_posts/2024-12-23-nixos-wayland-hyprland.md

 machine.
 Oh, this is part of the magic show!
-So much more to say about how much of what I do now involves a local LLM which people will just assume it's something special that can only run on a machine like this, but then I'll be like no, here's a command to type and Chip O'Theseus&#151;that's what I call my local LLM&#151;can jump over to your Macbook and run there just as well.
+So much more to say about how much of what I do now involves a local LLM which people will just assume it's something special that can only run on a machine like this, but then I'll be like no, here's a command to type and Chip O'Theseus—that's what I call my local LLM—can jump over to your Macbook and run there just as well.

 ### The Point of No Return